thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 }
 ```

-Now that you have read this I suggest you see the [Codepen ]( "https://codepen.io/brucebrotherton/pen/ZgxGad")for this project too see how it looks and experiment with the code.
-You'll also see some efficiencies to make the code a little shorter.
+Now that you have read this I suggest you see the [Codepen ]( "https://codepen.io/brucebrotherton/pen/ZgxGad")for this project to see how it looks and experiment with the code.
+You'll also see some efficiencies to make the code a little shorter as well.

 Side Note: I didn't even think of calling this main image a **FLEX**box until halfway through writing this.